A Voice Without Apology

 What about me?
 I have feelings too.

 She called later, apologizing.
 It was my mistake.
 "Do you believe me?
 Please believe me, I swear I forgot."
 For peace, I said yes.
-But it hurt.
+But it hurt, lies are like an itch you can't scratch, they say.
 So I called her back afew days later.
 "Here are four things you haven’t been honest about.
 I can’t keep nodding just to make you feel better."
+She spent nearly an hour revising her story multiple times, ultimately disclosing numerous actions she had taken against me, an unintended consequence of deception, where inconsistencies arise because it's difficult to recall what was previously said.

 I had asked for a neutral third party to mediate, we needed to talk as a team.
 Find a solution, move forward.
-I believe not everyone is comfortable with how things are, but I wasn't going alone.
+I believe not everyone is comfortable with how things are, but I wasn't going to meet with them alone.
 Pointless.

 Nothing happened.
 So I met with the professional I had suggested for us, to get a different perspective, a space to get things off my chest, professionally.
 It had all become too much to carry alone.
-So I met with a neutral third-party professional.
+So I met with the neutral third-party.

-Eventually, I made the decision to see a therapist. not just for this, but to deal with my past.
+Eventually, I made the decision to see a therapist, not just for this, but to deal with my past.
 This affected me not only on a professional level but personal, dare I say, psychological level.
-I told her I didn’t feel safe, as someone who’d faced hostility from my past, who’d been detained before and attacked, I didn’t comprehend how this would be entertwined with an event decades ago, as a teenager.
+I told her I didn’t feel safe, as someone who’d faced hostility from my past, who’d been detained before and physically attacked by a group of women..
+I didn’t comprehend how this would be intertwined with an event decades ago, as a teenager.

 I wanted to deal with my past so it doesn’t show up in my future, to continue the healthy path I’ve worked so hard to achieve.
 I knew that as I grew, not everyone was going to be happy.
 I’m sure this is not an isolated experience.